chicagopcdc/linkml-data-dictionary/markdown_model_generated/age_at_le_eval.md

 # Slot: age_at_le_eval

-Age of subject (in days) when the late effect evaluation was performed.
+The age (in days) of subject when the late effect evaluation was performed.

 URI: [https://w3id.org/pcdc/model/age_at_le_eval](https://w3id.org/pcdc/model/age_at_le_eval)